zehfernandes/jQuery.DebugCssAnimation/README.md

 jQuery.DebugCssAnimation
 ========================

 jQuery plugin to Debug quickly CSS animations.
-The plugin create a control station for you pause, play and reset each element or all with css class `debug-animation`
+The plugin create a control station for you: pause, play and reset each element or all with css class `debug-animation`

 ![alt text](http://zehfernandes.github.io/jQuery.DebugCssAnimation/control-panel.png "Image of control panel")